gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 We already posted an article series about the way we implemented [a continuous deployment pipeline](http://tech.europace.de/a-continuous-deployment-pipeline-with-gradle-and-docker/).
-The underlying concept hasn't changed too much, so even the [code samples on GitHub](https://github.com/gesellix/pipeline-with-gradle-and-docker) are still a good reference is you want to start with a small application with a small number of services.
+The underlying concept hasn't changed too much, so even the [code samples on GitHub](https://github.com/gesellix/pipeline-with-gradle-and-docker) are still a good reference if you want to start with a small application with a small number of services.

-Meanwhile, our code base has grown... which is certainly a good thing.
+Meanwhile, our code base has grown - which is certainly a good thing.
 We still rely on Ansible to perform provisioning and blue-green deployments.
 The number of services has grown, though.
 More advanced stuff has been added, e.g. Consul (-template) in combination with Registrator, and NGINX as reverse proxy.
 Our setup isn't very special, there are plenty of articles out there for such a setup and you can find very